tarwn/lessthandot-hugo/blogs/content/posts/2009-04-02-show-message-that-ssrs-report-does-not-c.md

 declare @tbl table (col1 int,col2 int,col3 int,col4 int,col5 int)
 select * from @tbl
 ```
-Don’t forget to hit the refresh dataset button and then preview your report again.
+Don't forget to hit the refresh dataset button and then preview your report again.

 <div class="image_block">
   <img src="/wp-content/uploads/blogs/DataMgmt//ssrs_ex_5.gif" alt="" title="" />
 </div>

 Nice!
-Now the users know why there is nothing in your report and will refrain from calling you and complaining the hours you put in creating it was futile and it just doesn’t work.
+Now the users know why there is nothing in your report and will refrain from calling you and complaining the hours you put in creating it was futile and it just doesn't work.